vygr/ChrysaLisp/docs/CSCRIPT.md

 interface with VP register lists in order to call VP methods, or use output from VP methods.
 We have the ability to define symbol bindings for those `_vX` symbols before we let the assembler see the list of VP instructions we have built up !

-So a call to a VP method from CScript can gather the VP register inputs from the `(method-input)` function and create a register map in order to create code that will use exactly the correct registers for that call, and likewise use `(method-output)` function to map the outputs to a pre-loaded compiler stack that a CScript output can consume.
+A call to a VP method from CScript can gather the VP register inputs from the `(method-input)` function and create a register map in order to create code that will use exactly the correct registers for that call, likewise you use `(method-output)` function to map output registers to a pre-loaded compiler stack that a CScript output can consume.

 This is what these register map functions provide.